Stealthy20/grocery-shopping-list/docs/TESTING.md

 ### **Manual Testing**

 **Navigation Bar**
-- Navigation bar is fully responsive on large/medium/small resolutions.
+- The navigation bar is fully responsive on large/medium/small resolutions.
 - At 320px, all navigation links are inline and not wrapping on another line.
 - All links are correctly redirecting to the correct pages.
 - Signing out, correctly shows the correct dropdown options, Log in and Register.